carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 I am finally able to solve the age-old issue of user uploaded images having inconsistent sizes and not lining up in my grid layouts.

 All it takes is a few simple options in the `variant` method.
-In fact, the full power of MiniMagick is available to you, which can be a bit overwhelming at first.
+In fact, the full power of MiniMagick is available to you (which can be a bit overwhelming at first).

 Rails creates these image variants on-the-fly.
 This means you can change your thumbnail images from 75px to 100px without having to run a script to re-process all your existing images.
 This is handy when you are fast prototyping and aren’t quite sure what your image size requirements are yet.

 Rails even caches the variants so that processing only happens the first time it’s generated.
-This means decent performance out of the gate.
+You won't have to worry about performance.

 ## No database migrations needed!